Tekopua

 Tekopua is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located on the southeastern perimeter of Aitutaki Lagoon between the smaller islands of Muritapua and Tapuaetai, seven kilometers to the southeast of the main island of Aitutaki.
-The island is the largest of the Aitutaki atoll, measuring 2,250 meters long and up to 480 meters wide.
+It is located on the southeastern perimeter of Aitutaki Lagoon between the smaller islands of Muritapua and Tapuaetai, 7 km to the southeast of the main island of Aitutaki.
+The island is the largest of the Aitutaki atoll, measuring 2,250 m long and up to 480 m wide.